MHA in Health Administration

 - improving screening and follow-up for students with substance use and/or mood disorders at MU Student Health

-Students have also completed projects for external organizations, such as Express Scripts and the Adair County Health Dept. All MHA students must pass an oral comprehensive examination during their final semester.
-Discussion of the EMS project is a component of the oral exam.
+Students have also completed projects for external organizations, such as Express Scripts and the Adair County Health Dept. All MHA students complete a presentation of their EMS project.

 Further information about costs, financial aid, and external scholarship opportunities is available on the HMI Department's website at: http://hmi.missouri.edu/prospective/financial_aid.html.

 Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MHA program and the minimum requirements of the Graduate School.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
 Before official admission to the University of Missouri, your application materials will be reviewed by both the degree program to which you’ve applied and the Graduate School.